-- 1. Students must complete all health science courses and BIO 210 and BIO 211 with grades of "C" or better. - 2.
-Students may repeat a specific health science course one time to achieve a grade of "C" or better.
+- Students must complete all health science courses and BIO 106, BIO 210 and BIO 211 with grades of "C" or better. - Students may repeat a specific health science course one time to achieve a grade of "C" or better.
 Students who need to repeat a health science course are required to meet their academic advisors to discuss repeating the course. - 3.
-Students may not repeat BIO 210 and BIO 211 more than one time to achieve a grade of "C" or better.
+Students may not repeat BIO 106, BIO 210 and BIO 211 more than one time to achieve a grade of "C" or better.
 Students who need to repeat either BIO 210 or BIO 211 more than once must submit an appeal to the Director of Nursing Education or Dean of Allied Health. - 4.
-Students must maintain current CPR certification. - 5.
-Students must maintain annual documentation of required OSHA educational programs, including bloodborne pathogens, fire safety and body mechanics and required health screening procedures, such as tuberculosis screening. - 6.
-Students must saintain acceptable health status that allows required performance within the clinical environment.
+Students must maintain current CPR certification. - Students must maintain annual documentation of required OSHA educational programs, including bloodborne pathogens, fire safety and body mechanics and required health screening procedures, such as tuberculosis screening. - Students must maintain acceptable health status that allows required performance within the clinical environment. - Admission to any health science or nursing program is limited to two attempts per program and three attempts in any nursing and health science programs combined.